kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Scaling nodes

 You can scale the number of nodes up and down without any issues or even disruption!
-Just add or edit these variables in `terraform.tfvars` and re-apply terraform with `terraform apply -auto-approve`.
+Just edit these variables in `terraform.tfvars` and re-apply terraform with `terraform apply -auto-approve`.

+For instance:

 ```tfvars
 servers_num = 2